-Products Registration Status Dairy products for feed usage Import allowed, will complete the registration process step by step Pet foods Only from the facilities registered with APHIS and AQSIQ Animal feed with non-ruminant origin ingredient Only from the facilities registered with APHIS and AQSIQ Fishmeal, fish oil Import allowed, will complete the registration process step by step Brine shrimp Import allowed, will complete the registration process step by step DDGS Import allowed, will complete the registration process step by step/China conducting anti-dumping investigation Wheat bran Import allowed, will complete the registration process step by step Alfalfa hay Only from the facilities registered with APHIS and AQSIQ Soybean cake and soybean meal Import allowed, will complete the registration process step by step Cottonseed meal Import allowed, will complete the registration process step by step Cacao shell Import allowed, will complete the registration process step by step (Undeted on December 29, 2011)
+Products Registration Status Dairy products for feed usage Import allowed, will complete the registration process step by step Pet foods Only from the facilities registered with APHIS and AQSIQ Animal feed with non-ruminant Only from the facilities registered with APHIS and AQSIQ origin ingredient Fishmeal, fish oil Only from the facilities registered with APHIS and AQSIQ Brine shrimp Import allowed, will complete the registration process step by - step DDGS Import allowed, will complete the registration process step by step/subject to anti-dumping duties Wheat bran Import allowed, will complete the registration process step by step Alfalfa hay Only from the facilities registered with APHIS and AQSIQ Raw rice bran Only from the facilities registered with APHIS and AQSIQ Soybean cake and soybean meal Import allowed, will complete the registration process step by step Cotton seed meal Import allowed, will complete the registration process step by step Cacao shell Import allowed, will complete the registration process step by step

 Table 2.
-AQSIQ list for Countries and Product Categories that are permitted to be imported into China: U.S.
+AQSIQ list for Countries and Product Categories that are permitted to be imported intoChina: U.S.